pip-services/pip-services-docs/content/en/python/components/config/yaml_config_reader.md

 #### read_config
-Reads configuration from a file, parameterize it with given values and returns a new ConfigParams object.
+Reads a configuration from a file, parameterizes it with given values and returns a new ConfigParams object.

 > `static` read_config(correlation_id: Optional[str], path: str, parameters: [ConfigParams](../../../commons/config/config_params)): [ConfigParams](../../../commons/config/config_params)